Skip to content

 Every Quoteiac product goes through a pre-production verification check before it gets made.
 We look for the primary source: the letter, the book, the speech, the document where the words actually appear.

-For this quote, we searched her published writings, her correspondence, the 1937 Pierre Curie memoir compiled by her daughter Ève, and the biographical and scientific literature in the public domain.
+For this quote, we searched her published writings, her correspondence, her own 1923 memoir Pierre Curie (which includes her Autobiographical Notes), Ève Curie’s 1937 biography Madame Curie, and the biographical and scientific literature in the public domain.
 Quote Investigator has no record of it tracing to a primary source.
 Multiple scholars of Curie’s work have noted it circulates widely online with no traceable origin.

 We could not find the source.
 We still cannot.